Amy Klobuchar Says She Will ‘Use Humor’ To Defeat Trump

 “By the end of her speech she looked like a Snowman(woman)!” the president concluded the tweet.

-It did not take long for the Minnesota Senator to hit back at Trump — she ridiculed the president’s appearance, joking about his haircut.
+It did not take long for the Minnesota Senator to hit back at Trump; she ridiculed the president’s appearance, joking about his haircut.

 “You know what, I’d like to see how your hair will work in a blizzard, Mr. Umbrella Man,” she said.

 According to Klobuchar, humor will be one of the weapons in her 2020 arsenal.
 The senator will, she announced, use humor to defeat President Trump.